travetto/travetto/module/swagger/README.md

 ```

 ## Client Generation
-In addition to the [`swagger`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#swaggerObject) JSON file generation, the module also supports generating a client output as the schema changes.
+In addition to the [`swagger`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#swaggerObject) JSON file generation, the module also supports generating a client via `swagger-codegen-cli`.
+This module integrates with the file watching paradigm and can regenerate the swagger client as changes to endpoints and models are made during development.